fusionpbx/fusionpbx-docs/source/getting_started/security.rst

 XML RPC
 ^^^^^^^^

 New install mod_xml_rpc is not enabled by default.
 It is recommended to run a firewall on all FusionPBX servers.
-The latest debian install script configures the firewall by default.
+The latest Debian install script configures the firewall by default.
 However it is recommended to check to make sure it is installed and running.

 Mod_xml_rpc allows running remote commands to FreeSWITCH.
 Ensure you have a firewall that is protecting the XML RPC port.
 Consider changing the XML RPC password.
-At very least do not allow access to the public.
 Advanced -> Settings page in the interface allows you to change the password or the port.
-Do not allow public access to the XML RPC port.
+At the very least do not allow public access to the XML RPC port.

-Latest Debian install script installs `iptables`_ firewall which prevents public access to the mod_xml_rpc port.
+The latest Debian install script installs `iptables`_ firewall which prevents public access to the mod_xml_rpc port.
 If you are not using a firewall on the server you should even if its protected by by an external firewall.
-Some not informed co-worker could expose the server to the public internet at some point in the future.
-Multiple layers of security is considered best practice.
+Some uinformed co-worker could expose the server to the public internet at some point in the future.
+Multiple layers of security are considered best practice.

 XML RPC is secure by default for 2 reasons.
  -  The module is disabled by default.
  -  Install script firewalls XML RPC port 8787 and does not allow access to it by default outside of 127.0.0.1.

 If you were to start the module and open port 8787 on the firewall you would want to set a really good password for it under Advanced -> Settings.
-It would be recommended to use a VPN to like OpenVPN to access XML RPC over port 8787 instead of opening port 8787 on the firewall.
+It would be recommended to use a VPN such as OpenVPN to access XML RPC over port 8787 instead of opening port 8787 on the firewall.

 `Fail2ban`_
 ^^^^^^^^

 Fail2ban is also used to protect SSH, FreeSWITCH, the web server as well as other services.
-You can view the IP addresses blocked by Fail2ban with the following command.
+You can view any IP addresses that have been blocked by Fail2ban with the following command.

 ::